THE BEST merida cenotes

 Situated in the tiny village of San Antonio Mulix, the beauty of Cenote Dzonbakal (or Cenote Dzonbacal) is well worth the journey.
 Given its location, it has surprisingly good facilities, including a restaurant and basic accommodation, all run by the community.
 You can visit Dzonbakal and X’Batun in the one day.

 Close to Cenote Dzonbakal, you’ll also find Cenote X’Batun.
 Turquoise waters draped with foliage from the jungle.
 A superbly serene spot in which to relax, the cenote is located within a shallow ravine, which is the natural habitat for a plethora of different bird species.
+With regards to what accommodation is closest there is Hacienda Temozon a Luxury Collection Hotel

 best cenotes IN MERIDA for history lovers

 Cenote Xlacah is located at the archaeological site of Dzibilchaltun.
 This means visitors can combine a visit to Mayan ruins with a cooling dip in one of the best Yucatan cenotes.
 Easily accessible, since it sits at ground level, its shallow waters boast a stunning layer of water lilies.
 What’s more, this cenote is just 15 minutes from Merida.
+If you want to stay near by at a traditional Hacienda style accommodation Hacienda Xcanatan is highly recommended.

 cenote hacienda mucuyche